tuo/tuo.github.io/_posts/2020-06-06-an-aws-serverless-experience.md

 * EDGE API gateway to set to REGIONAL
 * 403 - Ensure your domain is ICP listed (or you just want to play with it now, ensure you explicitly open a ticket in AWS China panel asking about open temporay API Gateway permission)

 The biggest one is that `${AWS:Partition}` is different according to [AWS ARN and namespace](https://docs.aws.amazon.com/zh_cn/general/latest/gr/aws-arns-and-namespaces.html).
+Also there some services are not supported in China region, like AWS AppSync.

 some resources, s3 or iam, for example,  `arn:aws:s3:::my_corporate_bucket/*`, would be `arn:aws-cn:s3:::my_corporate_bucket/*`.
 Also not every AWS service are supported in China Region: [aws china region product services listS](https://www.amazonaws.cn/en/about-aws/regional-product-services/), for example, one key part of CI/CD [CodePipeline](https://aws.amazon.com/codepipeline/) is missing in China region, but CodeBuild and CodeDeploy is supported, so later we need replace it with Jenkins (and help of some plugins) to customize CI/CD flow.